Enjolras: In the musical

 Enjolras is featured in the Les Misérables stage musical.
 His role is usually sung by either a baritone or a tenor.

 The musical omits much of the political background of the Friends of the ABC and the June Rebellion; it also presents Marius and Enjolras as being much closer friends than they are in the novel.
 Though many of the events at the barricade feature in the musical, Enjolras is often shown as dying while raising the red flag atop the barricade, a conflation of his death with the death of Mabeuf.
 In the 2012 film adaptation, his death is similar to that in the book.
-He was portrayed by David Burt in the original cast of the West End production, Michael Maguire in the original Broadway cast and 10th anniversary concert, Anthony Warlow in the original Australia cast, Aaron Lazar in the original 2006 Broadway revival cast, Kyle Scatliffe in the original 2014 Broadway revival cast, Ramin Karimloo in the 25th anniversary concert, Bradley Jaden and Jamie Muscato in the all-star staged concert, and Aaron Tveit in the 2012 film adaptation.
+He was portrayed by David Burt in the original cast of the West End production, Michael Maguire in the original Broadway cast and 10th anniversary concert, Anthony Warlow in the original Australia cast, Aaron Lazar in the original 2006 Broadway revival cast, Kyle Scatliffe in the original 2014 Broadway revival cast, Ramin Karimloo in the 25th anniversary concert, Bradley Jaden and Jamie Muscato in the all-star staged concert, Aaron Tveit in the 2012 film adaptation, and Joseph Quinn in the 2018 BBC miniseries.